Course Brief

 Socratic Questioning is a psychotherapeutic key tool for both understanding a client’s perceptions and subsequently helping them to change them.
 It has been described by Padesky as “the cornerstone of cognitive therapy”, but can be used in other approaches as well as a useful communication tool.

-This course is part of the training programme that enables you to complete the BPS Approved Diploma in Cognitive Behavioural Therapy, and other Certificates in CBT.
+This course is part of the training programme that enables you to complete the BPS Approved Master Practitioner Diploma in CBT.

 Described by Padesky as “the cornerstone of cognitive therapy” it was first given centre stage psychotherapeutically by Adler in the early 20th century, who in turn greatly influenced Carl Rogers.
 The technique has also been compared to the characteristics of Circular Questioning used in Family Therapy and has been utilised within the personal coaching field, so it can be used in various therapeutic approaches as a useful communication tool.